ArcticL1/ArcticL1.github.io/_pages/content.md

   - image_path: assets/images/hornet.png
     alt: "placeholder image 2"
     title: "Game Characters -"
     excerpt: "The artwork above features a popular game character from the game “Hollow Knight – Silksong.”
-I personally enjoy the game, and playing through it inspires me to create this artwork based on Moss Grotto, which is one of the starter areas in the game.
-Going into more depth with the light and doing stylised colouring where you would use unconventional colours for shading/highlighting, such as using orange or purple shades in the character's cloak. "
+I personally enjoy the game, and playing through it inspires me to create this artwork based on Moss Grotto, one of the starter areas.
+Going into more depth with the lighting and doing stylised colouring, where you would use unconventional colours for shading/highlighting, such as orange or purple shades on the character's cloak."

   - image_path: /assets/images/🔥Gachiakuta rudo🔥.jpg